Les Demoiselles d'Avignon: Interpretation

 Yet it did provoke the beginning of the great period of exception in Picasso's life.
 Nobody can know exactly how the change began inside Picasso.
 We can only note the results.
 Les Demoiselles d'Avignon, unlike any previous painting by Picasso, offers no evidence of skill.
 On the contrary, it is clumsy, overworked, unfinished.
 It is as though his fury in painting it was so great that it destroyed his gifts...

 By painting Les Demoiselles d'Avignon Picasso provoked Cubism.
 It was the spontaneous and, as always, primitive insurrection out of which, for good historical reasons, the revolution of Cubism developed.

-Art historian and professor Anna C. Chave agrees with Berger that Les Demoiselles d'Avignon can be taken as the catalyst for the style of Cubism in her 1994 article, New Encounters with Les Desmoiselles d'Avignon: Gender, Race, and the Origins of Cubism.
+Art historian and professor Anna C. Chave agrees with Berger that Les Demoiselles d'Avignon can be taken as the catalyst for the style of Cubism in her 1994 article, New Encounters with Les Demoiselles d'Avignon: Gender, Race, and the Origins of Cubism.
 Chave also gives an interesting new perspective on the piece in her article, that of a woman, which stands in stark contrast to the numerous other reviews of the painting provided by men.
 Additionally, her article focuses not only on the work itself but also on the critiques and assessments of it that have emerged in the decades since it was initially displayed, prompting readers to think deeply about what reactions to the painting say about viewers and society at large.

 In 1972, art critic Leo Steinberg in his essay The Philosophical Brothel posited a wholly different explanation for the wide range of stylistic attributes.
 Using the earlier sketches—which had been ignored by most critics—he argued that far from evidence of an artist undergoing a rapid stylistic metamorphosis, the variety of styles can be read as a deliberate attempt, a careful plan, to capture the gaze of the viewer.
 He notes that the five women all seem eerily disconnected, indeed wholly unaware of each other.
 Rather, they focus solely on the viewer, their divergent styles only furthering the intensity of their glare.

 The earliest sketches feature two men inside the brothel; a sailor and a medical student (who was often depicted holding either a book or a skull, causing Barr and others to read the painting as a memento mori, a reminder of death).
 A trace of their presence at a table in the center remains: the jutting edge of a table near the bottom of the canvas.
 The viewer, Steinberg says, has come to replace the sitting men, forced to confront the gaze of prostitutes head on, invoking readings far more complex than a simple allegory or the autobiographical reading that attempts to understand the work in relation to Picasso's own history with women.
 A world of meanings then becomes possible, suggesting the work as a meditation on the danger of sex, the "trauma of the gaze" (to use a phrase of Rosalind Krauss's invention), and the threat of violence inherent in the scene and sexual relations at large.